kslong/kred/README.md

 * MEFSum.py - This summarizes the mef files in a directory that is created called Summary.

+Note that MefSum.py -all wil attempt to create a summary of all of the files that one has in the DEC\_NEF directory.
+Also note that this routine is parallelized and each  theread is intended to handle on  Field.
+The program does check to see if certain Fields have already been analyzued, and so if one adds a single Field one should not use the -all option.

 * SetupTile.py - This is intended to identify CCD images that need to be processed.
 It produces tables in the Summary directory that identify what